What is SOMA Adaptive Memory Intelligence™ (SOMA AMI™)?

 Does SOMA AMI™ execute actions?

-SOMA AMI™ returns a payload (e.g., tool_call) for selected EMUs; your host executes the action and emits events back to the system.
+SOMA AMI™ returns a payload (e.g., tool_call) for selected EMUs; your host system typically executes the action and records telemetry back (events, state tags, etc.).

 How does SOMA AMI™ handle ML‑derived facts?